Soldering pebble lights

 In the end I’m psyched that every LED strip in my project will have one simple CAT-6 of exactly the right length going back to my project box!

 Got a Teensy 4.1?
 Want to use it with FastLED?
 You’ve come to the right place.
-The Teensy 4.1 is an incredibly powerful microprocessor at a very reasonable price, and FastLED is still one of the best libraries for driving WS2812 type addressable LEDs from Arduino type projects.
+The Teensy 4.1 is an incredibly powerful microcontroller at a very reasonable price, and FastLED is still one of the best libraries for driving WS2812 type addressable LEDs from microcontrollers.

 Paul Stoffregen, creator of Teensy, has a library called OctoWS2811 that provides fairly basic operations to send RGB data out to addressable LEDs.
 Unlike FastLED, it doesn’t have all the fancy color manipulation, palettes, fast math operations, etc… just basic “set the pixel color” type operations.
 But OctoWS2811 is blazingly fast and works perfectly on the Teensy 4.1.
 One of the reasons it is so fast is because it can drive strips using any and all GPIO pins in parallel and without using a lot of CPU time.
 (More about my experience here).